vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 }
 ```

 First we are hardcoding the depth format to 32 bit float.
-Most GPUs support this depth format, so its fine to use it.
+Most GPUs support this depth format, so it's fine to use it.
 You might want to choose other formats for other uses, or if you use Stencil buffer.

 For the image itself, we are going to create it using the depth format, with VK_IMAGE_USAGE_DEPTH_STENCIL_ATTACHMENT_BIT for usage, and the same size as the window.
 VK_IMAGE_USAGE_DEPTH_STENCIL_ATTACHMENT_BIT lets the vulkan driver know that this will be a depth image used for z-testing.